zlinahot/gmt/doc/rst/source/movie.rst

     By default we try to use all available cores.
 Append *n* to only use *n* cores (if too large it will be truncated to the maximum cores available).
 Finally, give a negative *n* to select (all - *n*) cores (or at least 1 if *n* equals or exceeds all).
-    The parallel processing does not depend on OpenMP.
+    The parallel processing is specific to **movie** and does not depend on OpenMP.

 .. include:: explain_help.rst_